oroinc/conversation/src/Oro/Bundle/ConversationBundle/Resources/doc/api/conversation.md

 #### get_subresource

-Retrieve the records of the user who is an owner of a specific case record.
+Retrieve a record of the user who is an owner of a specific conversation record.

 #### get_relationship

-Retrieve the ID of the user who is an owner of a specific case record.
+Retrieve the ID of the user who is an owner of a specific conversation record.

 #### update_relationship

-Replace the owner of a specific case record.
+Replace the owner of a specific conversation record.

 {@request:json_api}
 Example: